 We are committed to biblical fidelity and authority as a standard for life and ministry.
 We believe in the full truthfulness and inspiration of holy Scripture, which is the foundation for all we teach.

 We emphasize leadership training.
 Compared to many seminaries – where you might have one course on church administration – the M.Min. at Anderson University requires three courses in leadership, dealing with practical issues like budgets, staff, working with volunteers, conflict management, managing change, and vision.

 What’s the difference between the Master of Divinity (M.Div.) and the Master of Ministry (M.Min)?

 There are many similarities between the Master of Divinity and the Master programs.
 Both degrees are graduate level degrees with a focus on leadership.
 Both degrees will provide adequate training for vocational ministry.
 So how do you decide which is best for you?

-What type of training are you looking for?
 The M.Min. is designed for those already in full-time ministry who are ready for some advanced study.
 The Master of Divinity is a more robust degree for those who are considering advanced degrees.
 Most chaplaincy and doctoral programs require M.Div. level degrees.

 The M.Min. is a 42-hour degree whereas the Master of Divinity is a 75-hour degree.
 The Master of Ministry is a streamlined version of the M.Div.
 The Master of Ministry does not include the study of Biblical languages nor does it include the large selection of elective courses.
-Both degrees have an emphasis on leadership, communication, biblical studies, evangelism, and church health.